josepph/am_challenge/README.md

 1) UUID TransferId is automatically created by the service
 2) Accounts involved in a transfer need to exist before the transfer is created
+3) Concurrency has been resolved by enabling asynchronous processing

 ## Pending tasks to be production ready:

-1) Add persistant database, to keep all data in case the application stops running
+1) Add persistent database, to keep all data in case the application stops running
 2) Security should be added:
     Authentication to ensure user is who he says he is Authorization to ensure once a user is logged in the system can access to the operations